Jessica Trisko Darden is an Assistant Professor at American University's School of International Service and Associate Director of Bridging the Gap

 focuses on international influences on intrastate conflict and political violence, particularly within Asia.
 Dr. Trisko Darden is also the lead investigator for the Women in Combat Roles (WiCR) Project, which examines female participation in national militaries.
 She has published peer-reviewed articles on alliance dynamics, political violence, and human security.
 From 2010 to 2012, Dr. Trisko Darden was a Visiting Scholar with Yale University's Program on Order, Conflict and Violence.

 Dr. Trisko Darden has contributed op-eds and commentary on international politics and conflict to The Baltimore Sun, The Conversation, The Guardian, The Huffington Post, Newsweek, US News and World Report and The Washington Post.
 She been interviewed by BBC Radio, CNN, The Globe and Mail, The Today Show, and The Wall Street Journal.
-You can watch a live interview or read her latest piece on new security considerations under the Trump administration.
+You can watch a live interview or read her latest piece on U.S. foreign aid policy under the Trump administration.

-Dr. Trisko Darden has expertise in: international security; human rights; Asia (particularly Southeast Asia and Central Asia); and gender issues and security.
+Dr. Trisko Darden has expertise in: U.S. foreign aid; development and security; human rights; Asia (particularly Southeast Asia and Central Asia); and gender issues and security.